-This latest version of the Pegasus adds even better cushioning, and better durability in the upper.
-They’re available in both men’s and women’s models, and reviewers of both genders said these 33’s are the best Pegasus yet!
+This latest version of the Pegasus adds even better cushioning, even lighter mesh material, and better durability in the upper.
+They’re available in both men’s and women’s models, and reviewers of both genders said these 34’s are the best Pegasus yet!

 The cushioned sole has gel pockets built in, which provide plenty of cushioning at a much lighter weight than rubber.
 It has a lot more pressure and impact relief than the Pegasus, but it still doesn’t feel bulky.
 Think of it as running on springy clouds!

 The Fluid-fit upper combines mesh and flexible reinforcements to keep everything securely in place.
 It’s similar to the Pegasus’s upper, but if anything, more like a sock.